negrinho/deep_architect/README.md

 multiple architectures in the search space.
 To keep track of the generated results, we designed a folder structure that maintains a single folder per evaluation.
-This structure allows us to keep the information about the configuration evaluated, the results for that configuration, but also additional information that the user may wish to maintain for that architecture, e.g., example predictions or the model checkpoints.
+This structure allows us to keep the information about the configuration evaluated, the results for that configuration, and additional information that the user may wish to maintain for that configuration, e.g., example predictions or the model checkpoints.
 Most of the logging functionality can be found in [deep_architect/search_logging.py](https://github.com/negrinho/darch/blob/master/deep_architect/search_logging.py).
 A simple example
 of how the logging functionality is used can be found [here](https://github.com/negrinho/darch/blob/master/examples/mnist_with_logging/main.py).

-* **Visualization**:  Visualization functionality allows us to inspect the structure of the search space and to visualize graph transitions that result from assigning values to the independent hyperparameters.
-This allows the user to get a sense if the search space that was defined is encoding the expected search space or not.
-Another possible visualizations of interest is related to calibration of the effort necessary to determine an appropriate ordering of the architectures, e.g., how many epochs to we need to invest to identify the best architecture or make sure that the best architecture is at least in the top 5.
+* **Visualization**:  The visualization functionality allows us to inspect the structure of a search space and to visualize graph transitions resulting from assigning values to the independent hyperparameters.
+These visualization can be useful for debugging, e.g., checking if the search space is encoding the expected design choices.
+There are also visualizations to callibrate the necessary evaluation effort to recover the correct performance ordering for architectures in the search space, e.g., how many epochs do we need to invest to identify the best architecture or make sure that the best architecture is at least in the top 5.
-Good references for this functionality live in the [deep_architect/visualization.py](https://github.com/negrinho/darch/blob/master/deep_architect/visualization.py).
+Good references for this functionality can be found in [deep_architect/visualization.py](https://github.com/negrinho/darch/blob/master/deep_architect/visualization.py).

 ## Main folder structure